What Does it Cost to Remodel a Kitchen? Understanding Your Renovation Budget

 “For potential buyers, the kitchen is the room that can make or break the sale,” writes Kristen Hampshire at HGTV.
 “An upgraded, attractive kitchen can make your home irresistible.”

-Kitchen remodels have become more and more popular, and it’s no wonder given the huge boost they can give to a house’s resale value.
-In 2017, a $60,000 kitchen remodel recouped an average of 65% of the cost upon the sale of the house.
-A smaller $20,000 remodel netted an average return of 80%.
+Kitchen remodels continue growing in popularity.
+For one reason, they often give a huge boost to home resale value.
+In 2019, a $66,000 kitchen remodel recouped an average of 62% of the cost upon the sale of the house.
+A smaller $22,000 remodel netted an average return of 80%.

-Smaller remodels can have greater ROI because they tend to aim at solving functional problems, and are designed to appeal to the masses.
-More expensive projects tend to place higher priority to personal style and aesthetics.
-But while any potential buyer will care that the plumbing and appliances work, not every buyer will care for a highly ornamented kitchen in the style of a rustic Tuscan farmhouse.
+Smaller remodels can have greater ROI because they tend to aim at solving functional problems.
+They are often designed with more versatile styles.
+More expensive projects tend to place a high priority to personal style and aesthetics.
+Although potential buyers will care that the plumbing and appliances work, most will not need a highly ornamented kitchen.

-Still, unless your goal is to immediately re-sell your house, it’s a great idea to invest in the kitchen you’ll love.
+Unless your goal is to immediately sell your house, it’s best to design a kitchen you’ll love.
 Ultimately, your kitchen is more than an investment.
 It’s where you provide for and nurture your family.
 The kitchen is where you entertain friends and guests.
 It’s the living and breathing hub of your home, where thinking, conversing, and resting happens.

 If you’re living in your home for the years to come, then pick out what you want and enjoy it.
-A survey conducted by the Research for Cooking & Kitchen Intelligence found that 40% of homeowners say they wish they had spent more money on their kitchen renovation.
+The Research for Cooking & Kitchen Intelligence found that 40% of homeowners say they wish they had spent more money on their kitchen renovation.
 Their biggest regret was not adding more organizational features.

 Kitchen remodeling budgets have ballooned over the last several years.
 Not only have kitchens gotten bigger over time, they’ve also gotten fancier.
 Even modestly priced homes are increasingly demanding luxury features.

-While it’s possible to include some special features on a tight budget, you may need to make sacrifices in other places.
+While you can include special features on a smaller budget, you may need to find way to be frugal.

 Here are some ways to trim costs: